-Example: If a credit disability policy pays off the mortgage on the person's home after the person becomes disabled as result of an accident, neither the payment nor the increased equity value in the home is income.
+Example: If a credit disability policy pays off the mortgage on the person's home after the person becomes disabled in an accident, neither the payment nor the increased equity in the home is income.

 Bills paid for the person.
 Payment of the person's bills by someone else directly to the supplier is not income.
-However, the value of anything a person receives as result of the payment is counted if it is in-kind income.
+However, the value of anything a person receives because of the payment if it is in-kind income is counted.

 Receipt of certain noncash items.
-Except for shelter or food, any item a person receives and keeps that would be an excluded nonliquid resource, is not income.
+Any item a person receives (except shelter as defined in Section E-1210, Other Terms, or food) that would be an excluded nonliquid resource (as described in Chapter F, Resources) if a person kept it is not income.

-Example: A community collects money to buy a specially equipped van, which is the person's only vehicle.
-The value of this gift is not income because the van does not provide the person food or shelter and will become an excluded nonliquid resource in the month following the month of receipt.
+Example: A community takes up a collection to buy a specially equipped van, which is the person's only vehicle.
+The value of this gift is not income because the van does not provide the person with food or shelter and will become an excluded nonliquid resource under in the month following the month of receipt.